 Things to keep in mind for the next 14 days:

 Licking: Do not let your pet lick its incision.
-For dogs especially, we strongly recommend purchasing an e-collar (cone) from PetFix on the day of your pet's surgery.
+For dogs especially, we strongly recommend using the e-collar (cone) provided by PetFix on the day of your pet's surgery.
 Allowing an animal to lick its incision can lead to many problems, ranging from infection to opening of the incision line.
-If your pet experiences an issue that could have been prevented by wearing an e-collar and you did not purchase an e-collar from PetFix on the day of your pet’s surgery, PetFix will not reimburse you for any post-surgical complications related to this.
+If your pet experiences an issue that could have been prevented by wearing an e-collar, PetFix will not be responsible for any post-surgical complications related to this.

 Exercise: Dogs should be leash-walked only (no running loose or rough-housing) for two weeks after surgery.
 Cats should be kept indoors, if possible, for one full week.
 Excess activity can lead to swelling at the incision or tearing of the sutures and opening of the incision.